pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 ​                    (e *SimpleExec) executeBegin
 ```

-The function "(e *SimpleExec) executeBegin" do the main work for  a "BEGIN" statement，The important comment and simplified code is as followers.
+The function `(e *SimpleExec) executeBegin` do the main work for  a "BEGIN" statement，The important comment and simplified code is as followers.
 The completed code is [here](https://github.com/pingcap/tidb/blob/cd8fb24c5f7ebd9d479ed228bb41848bd5e97445/executor/simple.go#L571) .

 ```go
 /*